 I’d like to tell a story, though, that may help predictive modelers take extra caution.

-If anyone understands the “real” state of the predictive models can fail miserably, and is not immune.
-Predictive models and forecasting can work well in normal market conditions and can be indicative in “almost normal” markets where major influencing factors can be well understood, as well as when the forecast period is relatively short., this is one market where
+If anyone understands the “real” state of the housing market, this is one market where predictive models can fail miserably, and Zillow is not immune.
+Predictive models and forecasting can work well in normal market conditions and can be indicative in “almost normal” markets where major influencing factors can be well understood, as well as when the forecast period is relatively short.

 But trying to use predictive models in abnormal markets, when core assumptions on predictive elements may be inaccurate, when new, complex relationship factors are not well understood, when one-time disruptive events cannot be assessed…well, that’s where things can break down in a hurry.
 Bottom line: make sure your model is sound, considers the right variables, and is tested and retested over time before you rely on its results.